MassimilianoRoccamena/AN2DL-Project/description.md

 ## Optimal solution

-Our optimal neural network was an InceptionResNet encoder (fine tuned from 15th layer) with avg pooling at the output, then 0.6 dropout and 3 softmax; it was early stopped on validation loss and trained on augmented data with validation split 17.5%
+Our optimal neural network was an InceptionResNet encoder (fine tuned from 15th layer) with avg pooling at the output, then 0.6 dropout and 3 softmax; it was early stopped (patience 5) on validation loss and trained on augmented data with validation split 17.5%

+We focused on making the fully connected classifier a simple transformation, forcing it to co-adapt on encoder output stacking high dropout on top of it, in order to make the encoder learn high quality semantics computations

-Our optimal model was obtained by replacing the classifier (dropout + softmax) on top of InceptionResNet encoder of previous network with an optimized SVM (also Random Forest), gaining +0.7% accuracy on test set
+Our optimal model was obtained by replacing this classifier on top of InceptionResNet encoder of previous network with an optimized SVM (also Random Forest), gaining some accuracy on test set

 | ![](PCA.PNG) |
 |:--:|